Colton Underwood, former star of ‘The Bachelor,’ comes out as gay

 Last year, Underwood published a book titled “The First Time” and wrote about how he questioned his sexuality as a teenager.
 Rumors circulated around school that he was gay, and he said he eventually started to believe it.
 “I thought, maybe I am gay.
 The captain of the football team should be having sex and drinking, right?
 But I wasn’t,” he wrote.
 “In high school, when I was struggling with my sexuality, I’m not going to talk to my parents about it.
 So I internalized it.”

-On GMA, Underwood said he was in denial for a long time, especially after he grew up in the Catholic church and “learned in the Bible that being gay was a sin" and had similar negative connotations in the sports world.
-When he was cast on “The Bachelor,” he said, “I literally remember praying to God the morning I found out ... and thanking him for making me straight.”
+On “Good Morning America,” Underwood said he was in denial for a long time, especially after he grew up in the Catholic church and “learned in the Bible that being gay was a sin” and had similar negative connotations in the sports world.
+When he was cast on “The Bachelor,” he said, “I literally remember praying to God the morning I found out … and thanking him for making me straight.”

-Ultimately, he decided to come out because he reached a point when he had suicidal thoughts and realized “I would have rather died than say ‘I’m gay,’ and I think that was sort of my wake-up call.”
+Ultimately, he decided to come out because he reached a point in which he had suicidal thoughts and realized “I would have rather died than say ‘I’m gay,’ and I think that was sort of my wake-up call.”

 “I was like, ‘This is your life.
 Take back control,’ ” Underwood said.
 He said when he came out to his friends and family, they were all very supportive.